Mayor of San Diego: Scandals

 Then-mayor Roger Hedgecock was forced to resign his post in 1985, after he was found guilty of one count of conspiracy and 12 counts of perjury, related to the alleged failure to report all campaign contributions.
 After a series of appeals, the 12 perjury counts were dismissed in 1990 based on claims of juror misconduct; the remaining conspiracy count was reduced to a misdemeanor and then dismissed.

 A 2002 scheme to underfund pensions for city employees led to the San Diego pension scandal.
 This resulted in the resignation of newly re-elected Mayor Dick Murphy and the criminal indictment of six pension board members.
 Those charges were dismissed by a federal judge in 2010.

 In 2005, two city council members, Ralph Inzunza and Deputy Mayor Michael Zucchet – who briefly took over as acting mayor when Murphy resigned – were convicted of extortion, wire fraud, and conspiracy to commit wire fraud for taking campaign contributions from a strip club owner and his associates, allegedly in exchange for trying to repeal the city's "no touch" laws at strip clubs.
 Both subsequently resigned.
 Inzunza was sentenced to 21 months in prison.
 In 2009, a judge acquitted Zucchet on seven out of the nine counts against him, and granted his petition for a new trial on the other two charges; the remaining charges were eventually dropped.

-In July 2013, three former supporters of mayor Bob Filner asked him to resign because of allegations of repeated sexual harassment.
+In July 2013, three former supporters of Mayor Bob Filner asked him to resign because of allegations of repeated sexual harassment.
 Over the ensuing six weeks, 18 women came forward to publicly claim that Filner had sexually harassed them, and multiple individuals and groups called for him to resign.
 Filner agreed to resign effective August 30, 2013, subsequently pleaded guilty to one felony count of false imprisonment and two misdemeanor battery charges, and was sentenced to house arrest and probation.

+In 2016, Mayor Kevin Faulconer entered into a lease-to-own agreement for San Diego's new City Hall at 101 Ash St. The building is uninhabitable with Asbestos and other issues.
+101 Ash has become synonymous in San Diego with political scandals and bad real estate deals.
+The city overpaid for the property by $30M.
+It then botched renovations and eventually discovered its own real estate broker had also been working for the building's seller.